playportal-studio/PPSDK-Android/README.md

-# PPSDK-Android

 # <b>playPORTAL Android (Java) SDK</b></br>
-playPORTAL <sup>TM</sup> provides a service to app developers for managing users of all ages and the data associated with the app and the app users, while providing compliance with required COPPA laws and guidelines.
+playPORTAL<sup>TM</sup> provides a service to app developers for managing users of all ages and the data associated with the app and the app users, while providing compliance with required COPPA laws and guidelines.
+The playPORTAL service is easily accessed via our SDKs, this doc describes the Java SDK for use in Android apps.

 ## Getting Started
+The playPORTAl service requires setting up your app in the playPORTAL.

 * ### <b>Step 1:</b> Create playPORTAL Partner Account